secretrobotron/appmaker/install.md

     # enter your hostname
     echo $newHostname | sudo tee /etc/hostname >/dev/null
     sudo hostname $newHostname
+    # Name your hostname with the root domain of the server
+    # We recommend then adding a *.domain.com CNAME record to your DNS

 ### Nix & Mac - Clone NudgePad